 I am grateful you have chosen to take the time to consider NewLife Design for your project needs.
-I hope as you read this short bio about me that it will reveal why NewLife Design should be the choice for re-imagining your brand.
+I hope as you read this short bio about me that it will reveal why NewLife Design is the clear choice for telling the story of your brand YOUR way.

 SO, WHO AM I?